 In the shopping mall sector, the Group holds several leading malls, including Azrieli Jerusalem mall, Azrieli Tel Aviv mall, Azrieli Ayalon mall, and Azrieli Mall Hayam in Eilat.
 The Company also holds and manages office properties, including some of the most prominent in Israel, such as the Azrieli Tel Aviv Center and Azrieli Sarona tower.
 The Company also operates in the senior housing sector, and as of the report date manages four active senior homes.
-In the residential rental sector, in 2022 the Company commenced occupancy of the ~210apartment residential tower at Azrieli Town built by the Company; and after the report period, the Company won a tender for construction of a project in Herzliya, as detailed in Section 1.2.3.7 below.
+In the residential rental sector, in 2022 the Company commenced occupancy of the ~210-apartment residential tower at Azrieli Town built by the Company; and in the report period, the Company won a tender for construction of a project in Herzliya, as detailed in Section 1.2.3.7 below.
 In the United States, the Company holds several office buildings, mainly in Houston and Austin, Texas.
 The Company holds full ownership of Green Mountain, a company operating in the Data Center industry in Norway.
 During the report period, the Company completed the acquisition of a company operating in this industry in London, as detailed in Section 1.2.3.2 below.
-The Company also has a holding of approx. 32.5% in a company operating mainly in the Data Centers industry in North America.
-In addition, the Company holds the Mount Zion Hotel in Jerusalem, and after the report period the Company acquired the Red Rock hotel in Eilat, as detailed in Section 1.2.3.6 below.
+The Company also has a holding of approx. 32.5% in a company operating mainly in the Data Centers industry in North America, and as the Company reported on June 20, 2023, the Company's partners in Compass have engaged in an agreement for the sale of holdings in Compass, and the Company will tag along and sell its holdings in Compass, as stated in Section 1.2.3.8 below.
+In addition, the Company holds the Mount Zion Hotel in Jerusalem, and in the report period the Company acquired the Red Rock hotel in Eilat, as detailed in Section 1.2.3.6 below.